Victoria County, New Brunswick

-Victoria County (2016 population 18,617) is located in northwestern New Brunswick, Canada.
+Victoria County (2021 population 18,312) is located in northwestern New Brunswick, Canada.
 Farming, especially of potatoes, is the major industry in the county.
+The area was named for Queen Victoria.

 Census subdivisions

 Communities

 There are five municipalities within Victoria County (listed by 2016 population):

 First Nations

 There is one First Nations reserve in Victoria County (listed by 2016 population):

 Parishes

 The county is subdivided into seven parishes (listed by 2016 population):